 YOUR QUESTION: I’VE NEVER WORKED WITH AN ARCHITECT BEFORE.
 HOW DO WE WORK TOGETHER, AND HOW INVOLVED WILL I BE?

-Our post: What To Expect When You Work With An Architect gives an overview of every one of our steps for the uninitiated from the first phone call to the final unveiling.
+Our post, What To Expect When You Work With An Architect gives an overview of every one of our steps for the uninitiated, from the first phone call to the final unveiling.

 YOUR QUESTION: I’M CONVERTING THIS WAREHOUSE TO A LOFT/OPENING A DUMPLING SHOP/ADDING AN ADDITION TO OUR HOUSE—HOW WILL MY ARCHITECT KNOW IF MY WANTS ARE FEASIBLE FOR THE SPACE?

 YOUR QUESTION: WHEN DOES CONSTRUCTION START?
-HOW WILL I MAKE SURE MY BUSINESS IS TOTALLY APPROVED BY THE CITY IN TERMS OF CAPACITY, DISABILITY ACCESS AND SAFETY?
+HOW WILL I MAKE SURE MY BUSINESS IS APPROVED BY THE CITY IN TERMS OF CAPACITY, DISABILITY ACCESS AND SAFETY?

 We hope this has been helpful and has answered some of your questions about working with an architect.